snake-345/VersionOneEnhancements/README.md

 The extension that reduces your pain from using VersionOne and makes you happy.

 ## Features
+* Easy way for adding defects.
+Just make screenshot, highlight the importance of the screenshot and fill field like title, description.
+At the moment you can fill only required fields and then you will redirect to versionOne defect editing.
+In future you will have able fill all fields and create defects without redirect to versionOne editing.
 * Replaces WYSIWYG with CKEditor.
   * Shortcuts for h1 - h6: CTRL+1 - CTRL+6 or CMD+1 - CMD+6
   * Paste image from clipboard, drag'n'drop or use button to upload.